skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 > driver to be alert and have hands on the wheel.

 Was there an explicit promise?
 Maybe not.
 But the hype around Tesla's autonomous capabilities, led in no small part by the company's CEO Elon Musk, does imply that you should trust the system.
-Musk originally said that [Tesla would have level 4 autonomy -footnote a definition of level 4 autonomy - by the beginning of 2018](https://electrek.co/2017/12/08/elon-musk-tesla-self-driving-timeline/), but now says that its still a ways off, and Tesla also missed the deadline for a coast-to-coast autonomous Tesla trip.
+Musk originally said that [Tesla would have level 4 autonomy -footnote a definition of level 4 autonomy - by the beginning of 2018](https://electrek.co/2017/12/08/elon-musk-tesla-self-driving-timeline/), but now says that its still a ways off, and Tesla also missed a self-imposed deadline for a coast-to-coast autonomous Tesla trip.

 People, for whatever reason, are [all too trusting](https://www.forbes.com/sites/kalevleetaru/2016/04/30/why-do-we-trust-gps-more-than-we-trust-ourselves/#656566b82c42) of autonomous systems.
-In the age of ever advancing AI, there's a responsibility for experts to make sure that users understand the limits of the systems they are marketing.
+In the age of ever advancing AI, there's a responsibility for experts and designers to make sure that users understand the limits of the systems they are marketing.
 This is especially true when, as is the case with Tesla's vehicles, those exact capabilities may change over time.

 In User Experience design, there's a term, "friction", for things which require the user to engage or think.
 Often, you want an interface to be "frictionless",